Yshayy/hi-stream/README.md

-# hi-stream
+# hi-stream 🚀

+Welcome to **hi-stream**!
 This library provides higher-order utility functions for working with web streams' readable streams.
 It offers an Rx/Ix-like API with operators such as `map`, `flatMap`, `scan`, and more.
 The library leverages transform streams internally for operators and integrates with promises and async iterables.
 It supports tacit style programming by currying all operators and provides utilities for currying and piping functions.

+## Benefits of Using This Library 🌟

+- **Target Modern Environments**: This library is designed to work seamlessly with modern environments such as WinterCG, Node.js, Deno, Bun, and browsers.
+- **Native Support for Async Iterators**: Webstreams work natively with async iterators and `for...await` syntax, making it easy and idiomatic to consume streams.
+- **Ease of Use with LLM Libraries**: This library is easy to work with LLM libraries that have adopted webstreams for representing AI streams.

-## Installation
+## Installation 📦

 To install the library, use npm or yarn: